bionic-fish/bionic-fish.github.io/README.md

 [Extras]
 Add CSS animations and transitions after portfolio work sections are complete

+[Issues] On an unimplemented gallery page, #gallery.html, I have ran into an issue in which the sticky nav bar is inheriting attributes and properties from the gallery containers.
+It doesnt effect the layout or positioning of either entities.
+However it does make the links inaccessable while an interactive gallery image is in a transition period.
+A work around for this could initially be solved with adding a z-index to bring the nav bar to the "front".
+But in doing so, creates another issue of having the nav bar contantly at the top of the webpage.
+I created the nav bar to come in under the welcoming banner on each page, not before.
+Therefore i am still persuing another design or implementation option to fix the issue.

 [Comments]
 // Enjoying recreating my portfolio to better enhance my current skills and provide a visual aid to potential recruiters looking for junior front end developers.